michimussato/pimo/README.md

   -f FROM_FILE, --from-file FROM_FILE
                         Set an image from file.
   -t, --test-bars       Set a test bar image.
   -g, --from-gdrive     Set a random image from GDrive.
-  -d, --from-local-directory
+Defaults to /data/GDRIVE/media/images/scan/processed -d, --from-local-directory
                         Set a random image from local directory.
+Defaults to /home/pi/images
 ```

 ## Examples